 After an early morning bushwalk, followed by breakfast, spend the morning exploring Jack's Creek, go fishing or take an optional whale watching tour (not included).
 After lunch you can indulge in an afternoon massage or relax in a beach hammock.
 Surrender to sunset drinks by the pool before dinner at Jack's Bar, then join the guides for a night trip to monitor flatback turtles (Oct-Dec only).

-Day20: Optional guided birding bush walk and other activities
+Day20: Optional guided birding bush walk & other activities

 Wake to a complimentary yoga class overlooking the Indian Ocean before breakfast.
 Treat yourself to a optional guided bushwalk (not included) with the resort’s indigenous guide, then jump into a kayak and go for a paddle to explore Cape Villaret from the sea.
 There’s plenty of time to wind down at the end of your trip.